rmflight/affyMM/jc_presentation/rmflight_biomedCom_2012.md

 ## But...

-- only uses perfect match (PM) probes!
+- Only uses perfect match (PM) probes!
-- what about mismatch probes (MM)?
+- What about mismatch probes (MM)?
-- why not?
+- Why not?
-    - have sequences
+    - Have sequences
-    - matter of aligning to genome
+    - Align to genome

-# MM Probe Alignment
+## MM Probe Alignment

+- Compare
+    - Alignment of PM and MM probes to genome
+    - Signal of PM and MM probes

 ## Organisms